Exploring Music: Inception and history

+With Bill McGlaughlin

 In 2002, Steve Robinson, Vice President of WFMT Radio Network, approached Peabody Award-winner Bill McGlaughlin to host a new daily radio show, which would showcase and explicate great works of classical music.
 McGlaughlin had spent 22 years as host and music director of Saint Paul Sunday, the nationally syndicated weekly chamber music performance and interview show.
 His credentials also included decades as a professional musician, conductor, and composer.
 Regarding his choice of McGlaughlin as host, Steve Robinson stated, "As far as I'm concerned, no one can top Bill in the way he conveys his passion for music on the radio."

 Development of the new program was funded by a special grant from the National Endowment for the Arts, in November 2002.
 The show debuted nationally on October 6, 2003.
 Exploring Music in essence replaced Karl Haas' long-running show, Adventures in Good Music, since the aging and retired Haas had recorded no new episodes of his show after 2002.
 When encore broadcasts of Adventures in Good Music ceased entirely on June 29, 2007, Exploring Music gained an even wider national listenership, as it was then scheduled in the retired show's time slot on many radio stations.

-In 2013, after repeated requests from listeners and following years of negotiation with recorded-music copyright lawyers, Exploring Music reached ground-breaking legal agreements which allow it to stream any of its past shows on demand from its site.
+In 2013, after repeated requests from listeners and following years of negotiation with recorded-music copyright lawyers, Exploring Music reached ground-breaking legal agreements which allowed it to stream any of its past shows on demand from its site; this feature was available through late 2019.
+Following the removal of this feature, the show's website allows free streaming of its past 10 episodes.

+McGlaughlin was let go from Exploring Music at the end of 2025, in the midst of multiple host shake-ups at WFMT.
+McGlaughlin's last new series to air on the show, a planned two weeks dealing with the Belle Époque, was cut in half due to his dismissal.
+He was offered no feedback or rationale on the non-renewal of his annual contract, but stated in a message to radio stations, "Exploring Music gave me a wonderful chance to do what I love best – explore some of the greatest accomplishments of humanity in some depth."
+He died on July 21, 2026.

+New host

+Beginning the week of August 24, 2026, broadcaster, singer, and educator Peter Van de Graaff took over as the new host of Exploring Music.